sashahafner/ALFAM2-applications/injection_reduction/README.md

-# Open slot injection reduction efficiency
+# Injection reduction efficiency
-For 2023 autumn BUP application
+Originally only open slot injection for 2023 autumn BUP application, but later for a presentation in Denmark.